Rafter Length Calculator

 Understanding the benefits and limitations of the Rafter Length Calculator is vital for effective utilization.

-- Accuracy Concerns: Errors in input data can lead to inaccurate outputs.
-Ensure consistency in units and double-check measurements.
+• Accuracy Concerns: Errors in input data can lead to inaccurate outputs.
+Keep span, overhang, and ridge thickness in meters and pitch in degrees, and double-check measurements.

 Rafter Length Example Calculations Table

-The following table illustrates how various input scenarios affect the rafter length calculations.
-By adjusting the span, rise, or pitch, you can observe trends and make informed decisions.
+The following table illustrates how the five built-in presets affect the rafter length.
+By adjusting the span, pitch, or roof type, you can observe trends and make informed decisions.
+Each row matches a preset button in the calculator, so you can click it and reproduce the result.

 Glossary of Terms Related to Rafter Length

-- The total horizontal distance that rafters cover, measured from wall to wall.
+The total horizontal distance that rafters cover, measured wall to wall in meters.

 Frequently Asked Questions (FAQs) about the Rafter Length

-- To measure the span, use a tape measure to determine the distance between the two outer walls that the rafters will span.
+To measure the span, use a tape measure to determine the wall-to-wall distance the rafters will cover, in meters.
 Ensure the tape is level, and measure twice for accuracy.

-- Can the Rafter Length Calculator account for roof pitch?
+Does the Rafter Length Calculator use roof pitch?

 Further Reading and External Resources